This member has provided no bio about themself...

 Rush the game and release an unfinished product.
 It is better to take it slow and deliver something with more quality.

-For those interested, check out our game project at: Steamcommunity.com
+For those interested, check out our game at: Store.steampowered.com

 No blogs were found matching the criteria specified.
 We suggest you try the blog list with no filter applied, to browse all available.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.